daun/statamic-mux/docs/partials/disable-tracking.md

-To disable any tracking and allow playback without asking for explicit consent in the EU, you'll need to disable cookies and tracking via two separate parameters.
+To disable any tracking and allow playback without asking for explicit consent, you'll need to disable cookies and tracking via two separate parameters.
+With those set, usage of Mux should be GDPR-compliant in most cases.

 ```html
 <mux-video